akbarratt/rb109/LOG.md

 Logging my progress so I can make commits even on days I push no code.
 Numbering continued from RB101/LOG.md.
 Newest entries first.

+### Day 162: August 5, 2021

+**Pomodoros Completed**: 5

+**Today's Progress**: Finish Srdjan's blog, review video

+**My Feelings**: Not feeling my best today, so it was a bit tough to stay on top of work today.
+Plus the mental block of getting started because my coursework right now is so nebulous.
+Trying to drill down on a strategy.

 ### Day 161: August 4, 2021

 **Pomodoros Completed**: 3